filippovella/Somatosensory_RL/README.md

 ##  Citation

-This repository collects the code for the experiments for the paper "Roboception and adaptation in a cognitive robot"
+This repository collects the code for the experiments in the paper "Roboception and adaptation in a cognitive robot"

 ##  Contact